Academic Programs

 SOCIAL STUDIES

-- Understand the physical and cultural characteristics of the thirteen colonies
+Physical and cultural characteristics of the Thirteen colonies

-- Analyze multiple perspectives and interpretations of historical events in U.S. history
+Analyze multiple perspectives of historical events in U.S. History

-- Understand the key ideas of liberty and patriotism as outlined in the Declaration of Independence, the U.S. Constitution, and other documents
+Key ideas contained in the Declaration of Independence, the U.S. Constitution, and other documents

 MATH